Join us for one of the most spectacular holidays to celebrate in North Korea, May Day.

 Visit the North Phyongan Province Revolutionary History Museum – This will go into detail about the history of the local province.

-Lunch at Myohyangsan Travel Company Restaurant which also features a great souvenir shop.
+Lunch at a local restaurant which also features a great souvenir shop

 Head to the local Folklore Park where you can engage in traditional Korean activities and some more modern activities too (extra charges apply for partaking in the local games, these will vary from game to game) or you can simply walk around and enjoy the scenery and watch the locals

 Explore Amnok park and walk down to the Amnok River (Yalu River) and see the original Korean/Chinese Friendship Bridge bombed by the Americans during the Korean War.
 Very few tourist are able to view the bridge from the DPRK side!

 Visit the Art Studio which holds over 250 pieces of DPRK fine arts in six large halls – some very cool and eye opening art pieces here!

 Bonbu Kindergarten and performance – Famous for training the Children who perform in the skipping scene of the Arirang Mass games as well as its long history of training artistic performers.
 The performance here is the best of any Kindergarten in the country.